| Category | Rate / Amount | What It Means for Luxury Buyers |

-Owning a luxury property in Summit County is about more than securing a foothold in one of the world’s premier mountain destinations—it is an investment in a lifestyle defined by breathtaking landscapes and exclusive amenities.
+Owning a luxury property in Summit County is about more than securing a foothold in one of the world's premier mountain destinations — it is an investment in a lifestyle defined by breathtaking landscapes and exclusive amenities.
 However, savvy stewardship of a Park City or Deer Valley residence requires a deep understanding of the financial landscape, particularly regarding property taxes.

-As we move through 2025, Utah’s property tax system remains distinct from many other luxury markets.
+In 2026, Utah's property tax system remains distinct from many other luxury markets.
 Whether you are acquiring a ski-in/ski-out chalet in Deer Valley or a modern estate in Promontory, understanding the nuances of Market Value, Taxable Value, and the Primary Residential Exemption is critical for maximizing your investment's potential.

-The 2025 Landscape: Utah Property Tax Basics
+The 2026 Landscape: Utah Property Tax Basics

 This favorable environment is largely due to two mechanisms: the Certified Tax Rate and the distinction between primary and secondary homeowners.